-BOOK: "Dirt to Soil; One Family's Journey Into Regenerative Agriculture" by North Dakota farmer Gabe Brown is they still have it in their mindset that they have to have a clean seed bed in order for soil to heat up.
+"The reason for resistance is they still have it in their mindset that they have to have a clean seed bed in order for soil to heat up.
 But the principle is once you get your soil healthy, the biology will heat up your soil and you actually will get out to your field a week before everybody else," Lean said.

-PODCASTS: "Soil Sense," based at North Dakota State University; "Strip-Till Farmer," associated with the magazine of the same name; and "Field Work," co-hosted by three farmers a small, less-productive field.
+Jon encourages those who try cover crops to start with a small, less-productive field.
 He advises being patient, and being prepared to make adjustments from year to year.